25 Habits That Increase Your Flu Risk

-While autumn is no doubt a great time of year (foliage! fall fashion! pumpkin everything!), dropping temperatures give rise to one of the biggest bummers of the year: the flu virus.
+As much as we love fall and winter (foliage! fall fashion! pumpkin everything!), dropping temperatures give rise to one of the biggest bummers of the year: the flu virus.
 From approximately October through May every year, 5 to 20 percent of Americans contract the flu, according to the Centers for Disease Control and Prevention.
 What’s more, the CDC further reports that the 2017 flu season was the worst on record, with an estimated 80,000 Americans dying from the flu and flu-related complications.

 But the news isn’t all bad.
 By taking a few steps—namely, correcting course on some learned behavior—you can safeguard yourself against this every-present virus.
 In order to help you do so, we’ve uncovered all of the nasty habits you’ll need to forego in order to stay healthy this flu season.
 So read on to minimize your flu risk.
+And if you’re already feeling those sickly flu-ish feelings overtaking your body, don’t miss this roundup of the 24 Worst Things You Can Do if You Have the Flu.

 Substituting antibacterial hand gel for soap and water

 If you’re prone to substituting a quick dash of antibacterial hand gel (that’s fancy for “Purell”) for a thorough wash with soap and water, then you might be putting yourself at risk for contracting the flu, Dr. Roshini Raj, a gastroenterologist at New York University Medical Center, told the TODAY show.
 As it turns out, the more old-fashioned soap and water method is actually more effective at killing harmful bacteria—as in, the bacteria that could give you the flu.
+And if you have vacation plans coming up, be sure to brush up on these 30 Smart Ways to Avoid Getting Sick When You Travel.

 Not washing hands for long enough